 In most cases, the warm audience will be much smaller than the cold one.
 But, the warm audience is also likely to be more effective (cost per desired action) than the cold one.
 You would consider these things when setting your budget.

 Another example of why you’d create multiple ad sets is to separate countries, particularly when you are spending a bit more.
 I have found, for example, that the bulk of my paying customers come from the United States, Canada, United Kingdom, and Australia.
-However, it’s much cheaper to get link clicks and free registrations from other countries.
+However, it’s much cheaper to get The link click metric measures all clicks on links that drive users to properties on and off of Facebook. and free registrations from other countries.